 Talent places the PCR plate into the thermocycler and starts the preamplification protocol.

-Following the preamplification protocol, add exonuclease-one reaction buffer, exonuclease-one, and DNA suspension buffer to each well [1-TXT].
+Following the preamplification protocol, add 6 microliters of exonuclease solution to each well in 96 well PCR plate (Sample Plate 1).
+Exonuclease solution consiss of 0.6 microliters of exonuclease-one reaction buffer 10X, 1.2 microliters of exonuclease-one, and 4.2 microliters of DNA suspension buffer [1-TXT].
 Place the PCR plate in the thermocycler and run the protocol as listed in the text protocol [2].

-Talent works to add exonuclease I reaction buffer 10x, exonuclease I, and DNA suspension buffer to each well.
+Talent adds 6 microliters of exonuclease solution to each well in 96 well PCR plate (Sample Plate 1).
 Use labeled containers.
 TEXT: See text for volumes

-PCR plate as talent places it into the thermocycler and starts the protocol.
+Talent places 96 well PCR plate (Sample Plate 1) into the thermocycler and starts the protocol.

-Finally, add 54 microliters of TE buffer to each well [1].
+Finally, add 54 microliters of TE buffer to each well of Sample Plate 1 [1].
 Spin the PCR plate at 1,300 x g at 5 minutes.
 Store at 4 degrees Celsius if immediately continuing to the next step [2-TXT].

-Talent adds TE buffer to each well.
+Talent adds TE buffer to each well of Sample Plate 1.
 Use labeled containers.

 Talent places the PCR plate in the centrifuge and starts run.
 TEXT: Store at -20 °C if >12 h for next step

-In a new 96 well PCR plate, add DNA binding dye, low ROX mastermix, and preamplified sample to each well [1-TXT].
+In a new 96 well PCR plate (Sample Plate 2), add 5 microliters of DNA binding dye and low ROX mastermix solution.
+Add 3 microliters of preamplified samples from Sample Plate 1 into the corresponding well in Sample Plate 2 [1-TXT].
 Spin the PCR plate at 1,300 x g, and then put the plate on ice [2].

-Talent adds add DNA binding dye, low ROX mastermix, and preamplified sample to each well of a new 96-well PCR plate.
+Talent adds add 5 microliters of DNA binding dye and low ROX mastermix solution to Sample Plate 2.
+5 microliters of DNA binding dye and low ROX mastermix solution consists of 0.45 microliters of 20X DNA binding dye and 4.55 microliters of Low Rox Master Mix.
+Use labeled containers

+Talent adds 3 microliters of preamplified sample from Sample Plate 1 its corresponding well in Sample Plate 2.
 Use labeled containers.
 TEXT: See text for volumes

 Talent removes the centrifuged plate from the centrifuge and places on ice.

-In a new 96-well PCR plate, add GE assay loading reagent and DNA suspension buffer to each well [1-TXT].
-Then add 2.5 microliters of 10 microMolar qPCR (Q-P-C-R) primer to each corresponding well [2].
+In a new 96-well PCR plate (Assay Plate 2), add 5 microliters of assay loading solution to each well.
+Assay loading solution consists of 3.75 microliters of 2X GE assay loading reagent and 1.25 microliters of DNA suspension buffer per well.
+[1-TXT].
+Then add 2.5 microliters of 10 microMolar qPCR (Q-P-C-R) primer from Assay Plate 1 to its corresponding well in Assay Plate 2 [2].
 Spin the PCR plate at 1,300 x g for 5 minutes [3].

-New 96-well PCR plate as talent adds GE assay loading reagent and DNA suspension buffer to each well.
+Talent adds add 5 microliters of assay loading solution to each well in new 96-well PCR plate (Assay Plate 2).
 Use labeled containers.
 TEXT: See text for volumes

-Talent adds 2.5 microliters of 10 microMolar qPCR primer to each corresponding well.
+Talent adds 2.5 microliters of 10 microMolar qPCR primer from Assay Plate 1 into its corresponding well in Assay Plate 2 with a multichannel pipette.

 Talent places the PCR plate into the centrifuge.